Here’s How a Health Savings Account Can Help You Save on Health Care Costs

 An HSA isn’t like a regular savings account.
 For one thing, there are a bunch of rules around how you can contribute and spend the money.
 But it can be a very useful and convenient way to set aside money for medical expenses while potentially saving you hundreds or even thousands of dollars in the long run.

 Here, we’ll explain how HSAs work and how they can benefit you.

 The first thing you should know about an HSA is that you need to have an HDHP in order to qualify for one.

 You can’t open a health savings account with just any health plan with a high deductible.
-According to the IRS, the deductible has to be no less than $1,350 for an individual or $2,700 for a family to qualify as a high deductible health plan in 2019.
+The minimum deductible has to be no less than $1,400 for an individual or $2,800 for a family to qualify as a high-deductible health plan in both 2020 and 2021.
 Those deductibles can go as high as $7,000 for an individual or $14,000 for a family in 2021.

 In addition, you can’t be enrolled in Medicare, have other health coverage or be claimed as a dependent on someone else’s tax return in order to be eligible to open an HSA.

 But if you do meet all those criteria, you’re in.

 So what’s the big deal about having an HSA anyway?